 - How Mold Exposure Can Affect Your Health

-- List of the Two Best Air Purifiers for Mold (Products and Reviews)
+- Best Air Purifiers for Mold and Viruses (Products and Reviews)

 How Mold Exposure Can Affect Your Health

-According to the Centers for Disease Control and Prevention, not everyone has a sensitivity to mold, but for those that do the common symptoms include a stuffy nose, irritated throat, coughing and wheezing.
+According to the Centers for Disease Control and Prevention, not everyone has a sensitivity to mold and mildew, but for those that do, the common symptoms include a stuffy nose, irritated throat, coughing, and wheezing.

 Having a mold allergy is kind of like a double-edged sword.
-Yes it causes a whole host of health problems, but it also makes a person more aware of its surrounding and therefore can quickly spot when it’s starting to becomes a serious problem.
+Yes, it causes a whole host of health problems, but it also makes a person more aware of its presence and can therefore quickly spot when it’s becoming a serious problem.

-Another disturbing factor is that many types of mold form outside and can easily enter your home through open doors, windows and vents or hitchhike their way in on your clothing.
+Another disturbing factor is that many types of mold form outside and can easily enter your house through open doors, windows and vents or hitchhike their way in on your clothing.

-Key Features to Look for in a Mold Air Purifier
+Features to Look for in the Best Air Purifiers for Mold Spores

 Now that you know the severity of the issue regarding mold, you may be wondering how do you find the best home air purifier for handling such an important task?